appserver-io/appserver/_tuts/running-magento-on-appserver-io.md

 Optional you can use another database administration tool like `phpMyAdmin` to create the database.
 Of course you can also install [phpMyAdmin](<{{"/get-started/tutorials/running-phpmyadmin-on-appserver-io.html" | prepend: site.baseurl }}">) on appserver.io.

-Now, as you're prepared to step through the Magento installer, start your favorite browser and open `http://127.0.0.1:9080/magento`.
+Now, as you are prepared to step through the Magento installer, start your favorite browser and open `http://127.0.0.1:9080/magento`.

 ![Magento Installation Wizard - Step 1]({{ "/assets/img/posts/magento_installation_step_01.png" | prepend: site.baseurl }} "Welcome to Magento's Installation Wizard!")

-The first step of the Magento installation wizard contains the OSL license and a checkbox that allows yout to agree to the Magento Terms and Conditions.
-By activating the checkbox, you agreement to the Magento terms and conditions and are able to proceed to step 2 by clicking on the button `Continue`.
+The first step of the Magento installation wizard contains the OSL license and a checkbox that allows to agree to the Magento Terms and Conditions.
+By activating the checkbox, you agree to the Magento terms and conditions and are able to proceed to step 2 by clicking on the button `Continue`.

 ![Magento Installation Wizard - Step 2]({{ "/assets/img/posts/magento_installation_step_02.png" | prepend: site.baseurl }} "Configuration")

 The first fieldset `Database Connection` requires the database configuration.
-As you've created a database and the necessary user credentials before, you've to enter these values here.
+As you have created a database and the necessary user credentials before, you have to enter these values here.

-The second fieldset `Web access options` allows you, beside the standard options, to activate SSL to use secure URLs for the admin interface.
+The second fieldset `Web access options` allows, beside the standard options, to activate SSL to use secure URLs for the admin interface.
 As `appserver.io` generates a default wildcard SSL certificate on startup, you can activate the `Use Secure URLs (SSL)` checkbox.

 After activation, another field and a checkbox will appear.
 As the default port for SSL connections on `appserver.io` is, by default, **NOT** `443`, you've to correct the preset URL to `https://127.0.0.1:9443/magento/`.
 Then activate the checkbox `Run admin interface with SSL`.
 All other options are good with their default values.